 We’ve also explained how long you’ll usually need to wait before you’ll see results from minoxidil treatment, as well as other options you might want to consider if you’re starting to lose hair.

-In some cases, it’s available off-label in an oral form, typically in cases where someone has trouble with the upkeep of a twice-daily topical product.
-Off-label use means a medication is prescribed for something it’s not FDA-approved to treat.
+In some cases, minoxidil is available off-label in an oral form, typically in cases where someone has trouble with the upkeep of a twice-daily topical product.
+Off-label use means a medication is prescribed or recommended for something it’s not FDA-approved to treat.

 Minoxidil works in a couple of ways.
 First, it moves your hair into a phase of active growth, known as the anagen phase of the hair growth cycle.

-Second, it may dilate blood vessels to increase blood flow to the scalp, providing hair follicles with more nutrients for consistent growth.
+Second, it may dilate blood vessels to increase blood flow to the scalp, providing hair follicles with a steady supply of oxygen and nutrients for consistent growth.

 Minoxidil works as a remedy not only for male pattern baldness (androgenetic alopecia) but also for other forms of hair loss, like telogen effluvium, traction alopecia, alopecia areata, and shedding as a result of fungal scalp infections.

-In the meantime, it’s common to notice that your hair initially appears thinner after you use minoxidil.
+A word of warning: You may notice that your hair initially appears thinner after you start using minoxidil.
+Don’t panic.
 This temporary problem is likely caused by minoxidil moving your hair follicles from one phase of the hair growth cycle to another.

-While it can look alarming, any minor hair shedding that occurs after you start treatment with minoxidil isn’t permanent hair loss and typically resolves in a few months.
+While it can look alarming, any minor hair shedding that occurs after you start treatment with minoxidil isn’t permanent hair loss and typically resolves within a few months.

 If you’ve recently started using minoxidil, stay patient and focus on the long term.
 Your hair will almost certainly look better two to four months from now — and even better after a whole year — but it may be a slightly bumpy ride until then.